SLest12/SocialNetwork-type-API/README.md

 # --------18NoSQL: Social Network API---------

 ## Description:
- This is a API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+ This is a API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list see live 30 for a link to a video walk of how to utilize using insomnia.
 ## Deployed Application URL
 undefined
 ## Screenshot